top of page

 The Bing Crosby House Museum in Spokane, WA

-Bing Crosby's father Harry and two uncles built Bing's childhood home in 1911, and it has remained in its original location for more than a century.
-The main floor houses the Bing Crosby Collection, which contains more than 200 items including gold records, trophies, awards, and an official Academy Award given for his performance in Going My Way (1944).
+Bing Crosby's father Harry and two of Bing's uncles built this home in 1911, when Bing was 8 years old.
+It remains in its original location.
+The main floor houses the Bing Crosby Collection, which contains more than 200 items including Bing's gold records, trophies, awards, and an official Academy Award given for his performance in Going My Way (1944).

 The house is open free of charge to the public.
 Free parking directly behind the back of the house.